martinbednar/web_crawler/docs/Using_OpenWPM.md

+# Using OpenWPM

 ## Overview

 In this section, we present three basic development demos for working on the OpenWPM platform.
 In the first, we show how to run a basic crawl from scratch.
 In the second, we show how to add a new command to the platform.
-In the third, we provide a small example of data analysis that can be performed on the platform
+In the third, we provide a small example of data analysis that can be performed on the platform.

 ## Running a simple crawl